Drug and Alcohol Rehab Programs for Executives

 Drug and Alcohol addiction can affect anyone and knows no barriers.
 Busy professionals and executives may not be able to leave their job duties behind to enter into drug rehab.
 Work projects and demands of a high-powered job may not allow for sufficient time away.
 Not to mention executives may wish to keep their private lives private and therefore cannot afford to be absent from work for long periods of time.
 Professional obligations may require that executives have more flexible schedules than traditional rehab programs may offer.

 As a result, private facilities often offer executive drug rehab programs for individuals who wish to protect their professional reputation, keep their jobs, and still receive high-level care and treatment for drug abuse concerns.
 Executive drug rehab programs can provide privacy, specialty accommodations for professionals, and a range of amenities to cater to the working executive.

-Executive Drug Rehab Specifics
+What Happens In Executive Drug Rehab Programs?

 Private and executive drug rehab programs are generally more expensive than public rehab programs and have fewer beds available.
 The increased cost is due to heightened amenities and specialty treatments as well as flexibility with scheduling.

 Societal costs of substance abuse in the United States are estimated to be a staggering $740 billion annually in lost workplace production, criminal and legal expenses, and healthcare costs, the National Institute on Drug Abuse (NIDA) publishes.
 The cost personally can be significant, as addiction disrupts family and work life, and takes a toll on a person emotionally, physically, and socially.
 Addiction treatment improves a person’s ability to function better in life and greatly enhances overall quality of life.